KReplica/KReplica/README.md

 ## Contextual nested models

 Note: Nested Contextuals only work for KReplica declaration that all reside within the same module.
 Adding multi-module support is possible, since each module creates a separate `models.json` file, which in theory could be merged for processing.
-However, it is not a current priority for me, as currently, I typically declare all my KReplica DTO's within a shared module that connects the client and server modules.
+However, it is not currently a priority for me, as I typically declare all my KReplica DTO's within a shared module that connects the client and server modules.

 Say that you previously defined `UserAccount`: